 As a novice in preparing a resume, one cannot expect great design in it.
 But, your content and credentials can speak a lot about your capability and honors in the past.
 With no experience and volunteering activities, do not worry that the document is looking blank.

 You can focus on your achievements, small or big.
-Later, you can customize the look and feel by using one of the templates in the list.
-The best part about this template is that it saves time and effort by keeping things simple.
+Later, you can customize the look and feel by using one of the templates example format in the list.
+The best part about this high school resume template is that it saves time and effort by keeping things simple.

 8. Bulleted resume

 Did you know that brief points can convert better than tons of content to describe your potential?
-This template makes it possible by including bullets throughout the document.
-For instance, work experience and volunteer work have bullets so you can just enter facts and submit them to the recruiter.
+This high school resume template makes it possible by including bullets throughout the document.
+For instance, work experience and volunteer work have bullet points so you can just enter facts and submit them to the recruiter.

 When the recruiter is keen to know you better, you can share more about those experiences.